 On the way, they acquired (and it keeps pouring in) big data.
 But without proper analysis, it remains just that: big data.

-Data chaos is a phrase used to record the situation where business data becomes so complex and unmanageable that it becomes a barrier to executing customer data strategies.
+Data chaos is a term used to describe the situation in which business data becomes so complex and unmanageable that it becomes a barrier to executing customer data strategies.

-In such a situation, data is unorganized and difficult to process.
-This can become a major issue for businesses, as it can lead to the loss of opportunities and also negatively impacts efficiency.
-Data chaos can lead to decreased customer engagement, missed opportunities and higher costs.
+In such a situation, data is unorganized and complicated to process.
+This can become a significant issue for businesses, as it can lead to lost opportunities and negatively impact efficiency.
+Data chaos can lead to decreased customer engagement, missed opportunities, and higher costs.

 How Can Your Business Tackle It